Ronny-22-Code/Handwritten-Digit-Classification-using-KNN/README.md

 •	Step10: End.

+# How to Run ?

+The project was executed using Anaconda software, and this source code file was tested on Jupyter notebook , so do ensure that you must have Anaconda software installed on your systems.
+After installation of Anaconda software , follow the steps mentioned below:-

+Step-1 : Upload the source code file in the local directory of Jupyter notebook, by just clicking on upload button in the Home directory of Jupyter notebook.

+Step-2 : Similarly, upload the train_data and test_data dataset files by unzipping the files on your systems.

+Step-3 : Simply, execute the source code in the Jupyter notebook cells.

 # Implementation
 In short, the problem of Handwritten digits Classification is solve by  k-nearest-neighbors algorithm using MNIST data set.
 The MNIST dataset is an acronym that stands for the Modified National Institute of Standards and Technology dataset.